DCOM Configuration (Dcomcnfg) on Windows 8, Windows Server 2012

 Fig. 26 Specifying DCOM properties for the OPC server

-Since all properties have been already specified for the entire computer, you should make sure that the OPC server uses the default properties.
+Since all properties have already been specified for the entire computer, you should make sure that the OPC server uses the default properties.

 Fig. 27 General OPC server properties